DocuMentorApps/OfflineDocumentation/Documentation/Deployment.md

 ## File/Folder Structure
-* To run the project locally for development : create a .env file in the root of the project following the .env.example file **This is where you will specify postgres username, password, access keys etc.
+* To run the project locally for development : create a .env file in the root of the project following the .env.example file
+  <strong>This is where you will specify postgres username, password, access keys etc.</strong>
 * To set environment variables when deploying to heroku: `heroku config:set <env variable>`

 ## Logging